andrewgazelka/andrewgazelka.github.io/_posts/2022-12-20-productivity.markdown

 # Final Product

 The final product can be seen below.
-I have also made some QOL changes.
-This includes, but is not limited to:
+I have also made some QOL changes, including but not limited to the following:

 - `Value` defaults to `3` when not selected
 - `Hours` defaults to `3` when not selected
-- `Deadline` acts as if it is in thousands of days in the future if it is not selected
+- `Deadline` acts as if it is thousands of days in the future if it is not selected

 [![TODO4](/assets/TODO4.png)](https://judicious-mistake-368.notion.site/6c236035b4654886a2eeca298f17ce92?v=c05b9b429ee243838888f2db37610103)